anaved/wp-navedali/_posts/2017-05-31-dirty-price-of-a-bond.md

 <a href="http://www.navedali.com/finance/fixed-income/bonds/clean-price-of-a-bond">Clean Price</a> here is the price of the bond, which is calculated by adding all future payments of the bond, it is also called the market price of the bond.
 Accrued interest depends upon how long its been passed since the last payment, and considers <a href="http://www.navedali.com/finance/fixed-income/bonds/day-count-convention-bonds">day-count convention</a> to calculate that.

 Since dirty price depends on how long the bond has been held since the last coupon and is directly related to accrued interest, is it zero on the day of coupon payment and highest just the day before.
 If we plot a curve of the evolution of accrued interest over a period of time, it exhibits a shark tooth pattern.
-Lets take an example of Gilt GB0008931148 for a sample period between 3 years after its issued in 1992 and assuming clean price to be par.
+Lets take an example of Gilt GB0008931148 for a sample period of 10 years between 2010 and 2017 and assuming clean price to be par.

 [visualizer id="569"]